ob-d/TRUE.Name.Of.God/Creation/A.md

   welcomed him and said:
   "hello I am"

-  As soon as Metatron spelled out:
+  As soon as Metatron pronounced out:
   "I am",
   instantly he was the universe, and saw all its bliss